Nayakan: Filming

 The song "Naan Sirithal Deepavali" was shot at the spot where the Taj Club House is located today.
 The old building previously located at that spot was called the "Indian Express Building" by film industrialists as it was adjacent to the Old office of Indian Express.
 Thota Tharani converted the building's exterior into a brothel and used the opposite end of the building for Velu's house location.
 Nayakan was notable for using frame-within-the-frame technique of filmmaking.
-Ratnam and Haasan met Mudaliar in person, when Ratnam asked Mudaliar how he would foresee his own death; according to Haasan, Mudaliar replied that he would "either die peacefully in a hospital (which is what happened) but left to the police, who couldn't prove anything against him, they would bring him out of court and someone would slap him.
-This would cause a riot and they would then shoot him", which inspired the film's climax.
+Ratnam and Haasan met Mudaliar in person, when Ratnam asked Mudaliar how he would foresee his own death; Mudaliar replied that it would be in a public riot amidst much panic and tension, this inspired the film's climax.

 Post-production

 When the film was completed and the first print was ready, it was three hours long.
 Although Ratnam and Haasan wanted Srinivasan to release the film uncut, he felt audiences would never see the entire film due to its length, so he requested Lenin to remove the scenes which he felt were unnecessary.
 The result, according to Srinivasan, "gave life to the movie, along with the theme music Thenpandi seemayilae."